Cuprate/cuprate/rpc/interface/README.md

 You hand this `Response` back to `cuprate-rpc-interface` and it will take care of sending it back to the client.

 The main handler used by Cuprate is implemented in the `cuprate-rpc-handler` crate;
-it implements the regular RPC server modeled after `monerod`.
+it implements the standard RPC handlers modeled after `monerod`.

 # Purpose
 `cuprate-rpc-interface` is built on-top of [`axum`],